wp-plugins/local-market-explorer/readme.txt

 5. Visit each of the API key links and get your API keys.
 After you put in each API key, the data will load for the corresponding modules.

 == Changelog ==

+= 2.1.1 =
+* Fixed Yelp map that broke to due an API change with Google Maps
+* Fixed Market Stats module values that broke due to an API change with Zillow

 = 2.1 =
 * Added option to link to an IDX page per area